RomanKosobrodov/mikula/README.md

 ```bash
 pip install -r requirements-dev.txt
 ```
-As usual, it is a good idea to use a virtual environment.
+As always, it is a good idea to use a virtual environment.

 ## Run Mikula